 1. Pneumonia.
 This is the most common serious complication.
 Anyone can get it, but people most at risk include young children; adults over 65; smokers; and anyone with a chronic disease, especially if it includes the lungs (asthma, emphysema, etc.).

+Clues are increased shortness of breath; chest discomfort or pain; a sudden shaking chill followed minutes to hours later by sweating; or just being really, really sick.
 2. Chronic illness that the flu makes worse.
 The flu can take a toll on anyone.
 Your body has to use a lot of energy to fight it off.
 Your heart rate goes up, and you must pump more blood.
 You need to be strong enough, and have airways working right enough, to cough up those deep secretions.
 To fight off the flu efficiently, your immune system must be working well.
 (It’s not at its best, for example, if you have diabetes or HIV, or you’re taking certain medicines or getting on up there in age.)

 If one of your organs—say your heart, lungs, or kidneys—or your immune system is already working at its upper limits of efficiency, a bad case of the flu can add such a load that it can’t keep up with the demand.
 And if one organ fails, it puts extra stress on other organs.
 They may fail also.
+3. Dehydration.
+The combination of lack of appetite and fever makes dehydration a risk.
+Severe dehydration can be deadly.

 Two other fairly common complications of the flu are a bacterial sinus or ear infection.
 Although either can be deadly (think meningitis or encephalitis), usually they can be treated easily (compared to the other three) with antibiotics.